 But the monastic past of the street is not the only mystery to be found here.
 Behind the red door of the building marked number 26, you’ll find one of the most unusual and macabre pieces of architecture to be found in the French capital.

-A small courtyard rests silently behind the intriguing scarlet door, and the stone laid ground of the courtyard bares some gothic style texts.
-After a bit of examination, you’ll realize their purpose — these are gravestones, which once belonged to churches religious institutions that eventually closed around the 19th century.
+A small courtyard rests silently behind the intriguing scarlet door, and the stone-laid ground of the courtyard bears some Gothic-styled texts visible near the wall.
+After a bit of examination, you’ll realize their purpose — these are gravestones, which once belonged to churches that closed around the 19th century.

 Much later, the gravestones were used by the architects of this lovely courtyard to tile the floor.
 And there they remain to this day, ready to be discovered and explored.

 Nearest metro stop is Metro Cite on the 4.
 Note, the red door is usually locked, so no guarantees that this is accessible.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook